sunkenship2025/neuralnet3.0/README.md

 # NeuralNet 3.0 – IoT Device Identification

 This project trains neural classifiers on the Aalto IoT Device Identification dataset using PyTorch.
-It includes both a multi-layer perceptron (MLP) and an optional 1D convolutional network that can capture local interactions between the top-*K* veto-ranked features.
-Both models evaluate on a held-out validation split with the same metrics used by the repository's DecisionTree baselines.
+It includes multiple architectures (MLP, CNN, LSTM, CNN+LSTM, Autoencoder) and tree-based models (Histogram Gradient Boosting) that can capture patterns in the top-*K* veto-ranked features.
+All models evaluate on a held-out validation split with comprehensive metrics.

+**🆕 NEW: REST API for inference!** Deploy trained models as a FastAPI service.
+See [API Documentation](API_README.md).

 > **Note**: The repository currently ships `Aalto_train_IoTDevID (1).csv` and
 > `Aalto_test_IoTDevID (1).csv`.
 The latter is treated as the validation split referenced in the